insin/nwb/docs/guides/ReactComponents.md

-# Creating and Publishing React Components and Libraries with nwb
+# Developing React Components and Libraries with nwb

-nwb supports development of React components and libraries which will be published to npm.
+nwb supports development of React component/library modules which will be published to npm.

 > **Prerequisite:** nwb must be installed globally (we're using version 0.12 in this guide):
 >